labdao/article/README.md

 6. The core team will review the draft for any final feedback
     *DeWork Task gets moved to "In Review"*
 ### Publishing and disturption:
-8. The completed article will be published on the labDAO website
+8. The completed article will be published on the labDAO website and promoted via twitter (@lab_dao) and monthly newsletter.
+Non-core members need to work with core members for this step as they do not have access to these credentials
     *DeWork Task gets moved to "Done"*
     *GitHub issue is closed*
-    *Article promoted via twitter and monthly newsletter*

 ### Payment distrubution:
 9. Article payments will be batched and distrubuted at the end of the month